dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 IMPORTANT:

 !!!
-Inside of Data, you may have to create an "Images" and "Labels" Folder Inside of Images AND labels, make 3 folders: train, val, test.
-Ensure you match appropriately!!!
+Inside of Data, you may have to create an "images" and "labels" folder if not already existing Inside of images AND labels, make 3 folders: train, val, test.
+Ensure you match frames appropriately!!!

 # 2. Inside of ~/data/annotator.py, change it to these values (optional):